-If you have any questions, please ask the doctor or nurse or call the GI Department at (614) 722-3450.
+If you have any questions, please ask the doctor or nurse or call the GI Department at (614) 722-3450

-Individual Instructions for Colon Prep-the day before procedure: Please follow the prep below: On (day) (date), your child must be on a clear liquid diet starting in the morning and continuing until the procedure is over.
-Clear liquids are those you can see through that have no pulp or food bits in them.
-This includes water, apple juice, white grape juice, Pedialyte [®] , Gatorade [®] /Propel [®] and Kool-Aid [®] (stay away from red and purple dyes), Jell-O, popsicles and broth with no noodles. □ ABSOLUTELY NO SOLID FOOD OR MILK THE DAY BEFORE THE PROCEDURE.
-Allowing your child to eat, even tiny amounts of food during or after the prep, forms new stool in the colon and may result in the procedure being cancelled. ☐ Your child will take these medicines as directed. • Miralax® (polyethylene glycol 3350) Use 119 grams, which is 7 capfuls, filled to the dosage line on the inside of the cap.
-Mix with 32 ounces of Gatorade, Kool-Aid or any other clear liquid.
-Start drinking mixture at 10 a.m. and finish within 3-4 hours.
-Bisacodyl (Dulcolax®) Take one 5 mg tablet at 11 a.m. and one 5 mg tablet at 2 p.m.
+(011) 722 3130.

+Individual Instructions for Colon Prep-the day before the procedure:

+Please follow the prep below:

+On (day)

+THE PROCEDURE.

+Allowing your child to eat, even tiny amounts of food during or after the prep, forms new stool in the colon and may result in the procedure being cancelled.

+Miralax® (polyethylene glycol 3350) Use 238 grams, which is 14 capfuls, filled to dosage line on inside of cap in 64 ounces of Gatorade, Kool-Aid or any other clear liquid.
+Start drinking the mixture at 10 a.m. and finish within 3 to 4 hours.

+- Bisacodyl (Dulcolax®) 5 mg tablets, take 2 tablets at 11 a.m. and 2 tablets at 2 p.m.

 (These medicines are available over the counter without a prescription at any pharmacy or grocery store.)

-When your child has completely finished with the above prep, he or she may keep drinking above clear liquids until 12 midnight.
-The procedure room nurse or the outpatient surgery unit nurse will contact you with all other pre-op instructions and arrival time.
-If you have any questions or concerns regarding the prep, please call the GI procedure room
+When your child is completely finished with the above prep, he or she may continue to drink the above clear liquids until 12:00 midnight.
+The GI procedure room nurse or the Outpatient Surgery nurse will contact you with all other pre-op instructions and the arrival time.

+If you have any questions or concerns, regarding the prep, please call the GI procedure room nurse at 614-722-3445.